-Caerleon Roman Fortress (Isca Silurum)
+Caerleon (Isca Silurum) Roman Fortress

-Amphitheatre, Legionary Fort and Roman Town
+Amphitheatre, Legionary Fort and Vicus

 Situated on the south-western edge of the modern town of Caerleon in Gwent, is the Isca Silurum (or Isca Augusta) legionary fortress which had a standard, playing-card outline measuring 1,600 by 1,350 feet (c.490×410 metres) and encloses an area within the defences of some 50 acres (21ha), easily large enough to house a fully-manned legion of between five and six thousand men.
 The defences of the fortress are aligned towards the north-west, which implies that the most significant threat was expected to come from that quarter.